A1 Slides

 Key Statistics Summary

-• $1.8 trillion lost annually to unclear business communication (McKinsey)
+• $1.2 trillion lost annually to unclear business communication (Grammarly and The Harris Poll)

 • 92% of Fortune 500 executives say poor design slows decisions (Prezi)